Skip to content

 )

 By default the index is in-memory (rebuilt each run).
-Turn on persistence to save it to disk and reload incrementally: on the next run, files whose modified-time and size are unchanged are reused from the cache — no re-parsing, no re-embedding — only new/changed files are processed and removed files are dropped.
-This is what makes a folder of thousands of files practical; the win is biggest on the semantic/hybrid tiers, where the saved index carries the embeddings.
+Turn on persistence to save it to disk and reload incrementally: on the next run, files whose modified-time and size are unchanged are reused from the cache (no re-parsing, no re-embedding), and only new/changed files are processed and removed files are dropped.
+This is what makes a folder of thousands of files practical.
+The win is biggest on the semantic/hybrid tiers, where the saved index carries the embeddings.

 # First run embeds everything and saves to ./docs/.redhop; later runs reuse it.